 Contrary to popular opinion, don’t keep your coffee in the fridge or freezer - the moisture can cause it to absorb other smells, and dampen the flavour.

-* Availability/lockdown restrictions affected products we were able to include.
+* The coffee insights on this page are based on an expert tasting conducted in February 2020.
+Availability/lockdown restrictions affected products we were able to include.
 Typical prices per 100g.
 Prices correct as of 7 April 2021